benlambm/GraphOfVirginiaCitiesByRoad/README.md

 ## Acknowledgements

-- Thanks to the JGraphT team for their excellent graph library.
+- Thanks to the JGraphT team for their excellent graph library!
-- This project was inspired by the road networks of Virginia.
+- This project was inspired by VDOT :)

 ---

-For more information or support, please contact the repository owner.
+For more information or support, please contact the repository owner: [Ben Lamb](https://benlamb.github.io)